eSolia/eSolia_2018/content/page/process/index.en.md

 1. Strong project management for changing requirements, and imminent deadlines.
 1. Procurement for your ever-changing hardware and business support software.
+1. Management of your IT systems shutdown, restart, and re-validation, during Japan's building power outages for annual fire inspection.
 1. Budget management that considers both efficiency and your wallet.
 1. In cold, isolated data centers, cabling management to tame that spaghetti.
 1. Manage compliance to manage risks and threats.